Rays vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have won 17 of the 19 games they were favored on the moneyline this season (89.5%).
+- The Rays have gone 18-2 in games they were favored on the moneyline (winning 90% of those games).

-- Based on this contest's moneyline, the Rays' implied win probability is 66.7%.
+- Based on this matchup's moneyline, the Rays' implied win probability is 60%.

-- Tampa Bay has combined with opponents to go over the total 12 times this season for a 12-6-2 record against the over/under.
+- In the 21 games in which oddsmakers have set an over/under for Tampa Bay, it has combined with opponents to go over the total 12 times (12-6-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.